Seven AI tools for brilliant Facebook Ad campaigns

 And rather than guessing that pictures of people on their own will work better for your introverted audience, you’ll be able to back this up with data.

-Pomegranate for Facebook in action
+Connect for Facebook in action

-Team at Datasine ran an experiment to see if AI could interpret beauty and predict engagement levels by pushing six images through the Pomegranate platform.
+The team at Datasine ran an experiment to see if AI could interpret beauty and predict engagement levels by pushing six images through the Pomegranate platform.

 The AI then broke down each of the images into tags before assessing the tag’s positive or negative appeal.